profile picture

 Bio

-I am a graduate student at MIT where I study the molecular underpinnings of tissue regeneration and homeostasis in flatworms.
-My primary interest is to understand how stem cells, which form all the differentiated tissues in the animal, know what to become with correct timing and spatial precision.
+I am a postdoctoral researcher at the Whitehead Institute for Biomedical Research and MIT where I study the molecular underpinnings of tissue regeneration and homeostasis across animals.
+My primary interest is to understand how stem cells, which form all the differentiated tissues of the organism, know what to become with correct timing and spatial precision.
 To answer these questions, I am applying newly developed techniques in spatial transcriptomics to understand patterns of gene expression across regeneration at single cell resolution.
 Outside of lab, I like to bake and bike around town.
 The Boston/Cambridge area has a lot to offer, and it is often easier to get around on bike than by car.
 I recently converted to an ebike, and have been exploring more ways to improve my rides even more.

 Project ideas